Agoric/documentation/main/zoe/api/zoe.md

 - `paymentKeywordRecord` `{PaymentKeywordRecord}`
 - Returns: `{Promise<UserSeat>}`

-Used to exercise the `invitation` provided as the first argument.
+Used to redeem the `invitation` provided as the first argument.

-To redeem (sometimes called "exercise") an `invitation`, a user normally provides a `proposal` (their rules for the offer) as well as `payments` to be escrowed by Zoe.
+To redeem an `invitation`, a user normally provides a `proposal` (their rules for an offer) as well as `payments` to be escrowed by Zoe.
 If either the `proposal `or `payments` are empty, indicate this by omitting that argument or passing `undefined`, instead of passing an empty record.